puppetlabs/puppet-docs/source/pe/2.5/install_upgrading.markdown

 **Warning:** If you have created custom modules and stored them in  `/opt/puppet/share/puppet/modules`, the upgrader will fail.
 Before upgrading, you should move your custom modules to `/etc/puppetlabs/puppet/modules`.
 Alternatively, you can update your modules manually to have the correct metadata.

+> **NOTE: PE 1.2.5 cannot be upgraded to this version of PE.** Systems running PE 1.2.5 can only upgrade to PE 2.6.1 or higher.
+>
+> This is because PE 1.2.5 includes some packages that are newer than those in PE 2.5.
+This is known to block upgrades on SLES systems, and may cause more subtle failures on other platforms.
+If you run into an upgrade failure, it can be fixed by running the 2.6.1 upgrader.

 Checking For Updates
 -----